 The kind of interest you might experience as part of a loan or investment may vary depending on the product.
 Installment loans, like auto loans and mortgages, use simple interest.
 This means you’ll end up paying less interest as your balance lowers.

 Savings accounts and credit cards typically use compounding interest.
 That means you’ll accrue more interest as the life of the loan continues.
-This can be a good thing in the case of savings accounts but less so for credit card or student loan debt.
+This can be a good thing in the case of savings accounts but less so for credit card or student loan debt; the less you pay off on your original loan balance, the more the total amount (principal plus interest) owed accumulates because of interest.

 The difference between simple and compound interest becomes stark when you look more closely at how compounding affects interest payments.
 That’s why considering the right lending option for you, as well as how your investments generate interest over time, is crucial.
 A financial partner like First Republic Bank can help you understand your options and determine what path might make the most sense for your needs and finances.
 You can learn more about our loans here.